raphaelmansuy/tutorials/07_agent/11_chapter.md

     response_agent = LlmAgent(
         name="GroundedResponseAgent",
         model="gemini-2.5-flash",
-        system_instruction="""You are an expert at creating comprehensive, well-grounded responses from enterprise knowledge.
+        instruction="""You are an expert at creating comprehensive, well-grounded responses from enterprise knowledge.

         ## Your Expertise:
         - Information synthesis and analysis